 8. Ask them what marketing strategies they plan to use to generate leads.
 You need to know that Social Media is giving you something quantifiable for your money.
 Social Media ROI = Number of Leads.

 9. Ask them what their first goals would be.
 If your candidate starts talking about attracting ‘X’ number of Facebook likes or ‘Y’ number of Twitter followers, stop them and ask: 1) How will they build an audience of in-market fans and 2) how they plan to engage with that specific audience.
-They might try to blind you with numbers but a small, switched-on and engaged audience offers you much more value than a bunch of fans/followers from outside your market area.
+They might try to blind you with numbers but a small, switched-on and engaged audience offer you much more value than a bunch of fans/followers from outside your market area.

 10. Ask them to tell you a story.
 If they have the ability to tell a compelling story, that will give you a huge advantage in all levels of Social Media.